eidge/eidge.github.io/_posts/2014-3-3-Hello-World.md

 $ docker run --name db -d postgres
 ```

 This command starts a deamonized container running postgres with the port 5432 exposed.
-You can connect to the database by either running:
+You can connect to the database by either running (in this case you need to add the flag *-p 5432:5432* to map the container port to a localhost port):

 ```
 $ psql -h localhost -U postgres # make sure you don't have other programs on listening on 5432